Sept 18, 2008; Checked April 10 2020

 Is your course meaningful to your students or do they just feel as if they are swimming through a pool of content?
 When the course ends, will they wipe themselves off and toss their content towel aside, scattering the bits and pieces of your course about them and emerge with no perceptible content growth or new skills?

-In designing courses most of us struggle making what seems to be an either-or choice; between (1) “covering” the content or (2) engaging the learners in problem-solving and simulations.
+In designing courses most of us struggle with what seems to be an either-or choice; between (1) “covering” the content or (2) engaging the learners in problem-solving and simulations.
 On the one hand, we can “cover” the content with students developing an “awareness”’ of issues.
 On the other hand, we can design for personalized and customized problem-solving and projects that may leave students “clueless” about some aspects of the discipline.
 How do we choose?

 - Be explicit about the potential value of the content to your particular students and work with them to discover it.

 - Tell stories about how the content skills and knowledge are being used by successful professionals in business and in life.
-(The television series CSI and its spin-offs have sparked tremendous interest, for example, in forensic science.)
+The television series CSI and its spin-offs have sparked tremendous interest, for example, in forensic science.

-- Build rapport with your students — so that you know your students, When you know your students, you can link your content stories to their existing knowledge and experiences as well as their future goals
+- Build rapport with your students — so that you know your students, When you know your students, you can link your content stories to their existing knowledge and experiences as well as their future goals.

 - Design your course so that learners share content experiences with case studies, creating a resource of “story referencing” as in “the Walmart story or in the Apple story or Google or Hewlett Packard, for example.
 Such “story referencing” creates a sense of community and shorthand communications.

-- Customize assignments and projects for your students so that students can work in teams and on topics that advance their desired knowledge and skills (For more about this, see Tip 49 on Learners as Leaders.)
+- Customize assignments and projects for your students so that students can work in teams and on topics that advance their desired knowledge and skills (For more about this, see eCoaching Tip 49 Learners as Leaders.)

 - A key learning principle for effective learning is to identify what students are ready to learn.
 This means identifying and building on each of your learner’s zones of proximal development as recommended by the Russian psychologist, Vygotsky.

-Recall that all students and particularly, working professionals and adults “ bring their own personalized knowledge, skills, and attitudes to the learning experience.”
+Recall that all students and particularly, working professionals and adults “bring their own personalized knowledge, skills, and attitudes to the learning experience.”
 (Boettcher, 2003, 2007) While it can be very time-consuming to get to know all of your learners and to assist them in applying and linking content, adult students can be challenged and tasked to do much of this as individual or small teamwork.

 For example, if you are looking for a great story about the value of a key concept such as making use of the new social networking tools for communications in business, consider making that an assignment and seek help from your students.